SPRING BASEBALL FAQS

 How old does my child have to play to participate in the Davis Little League

-· The Fall Davis Little League Season is for players Little League ages 7-14.
-DLL adheres to the 2024 Little League Age Chart .
-PLEASE FIGURE OUR YOUR CHILD'S LL AGE BEFORE REGISTERING.
+· PLEASE VERIFY YOUR CHILD'S LL AGE BEFORE REGISTERING.
 Your child's LL age can be different from their actual age as our age chart flips over to the new year in September of every year.

 What level should my child play?

-· Majors Division is for players who were assigned to a Majors team in the Spring 2023 Season OR who are ready to play in Majors in Spring 2024.
+· Majors Division is for players with greater baseball experience.
 The skill level for Majors is significantly higher than AAA.
 Play is faster and pitching becomes more consistent, fast, and accurate.
 Strategy becomes an integral part of the game at this level and players need to be ready for this transition before they move up.

-· 50/70 & Juniors - This division is for players who have aged out of Majors.
-Players Little League Age 13 & 14 play in this division where the fields are bigger, the distance between bases and pitching distances are greater, and skill/strategic play increase.
+· 50/70 - This division is for players who have aged out of Majors.
+Players Little League Age 13 play in this division where the fields are bigger, the distance between bases and pitching distances are greater, and skill/strategic play increase.
 They play in leagues with other teams in our Little League district and home games are typically held at Civic Field or Playfields, where the field size matches this division.
 Away games are played in Vacaville, Woodland, Dixon, or Winters.

 When are Skills Assessments and who are they for?

 · Please note only AAA and Majors Divisions attend tryouts/skills assessments.
-At the AAA and Majors levels teams cannot be formed until after the skills assessment and subsequent draft therefore the skills assessment will take place after registration closes and with enough time to form teams and have a week of practice before the season begins.
+At the AAA and Majors levels teams cannot be formed until after the skills assessment and subsequent draft, therefore the skills assessment will take place after registration closes and with enough time to form teams and have a week of practice before the season begins.

 · Players will be assigned a 30-minute time slot for evaluations.
 More information will be emailed to registered AAA and Majors players the week of assessments.

 · All players will be assigned to a team, regardless of their tryout performance.
-Help your child relax.
-This is just a way for the managers to get a quick look at your child's skills to help create competitive and more well-balanced teams at these levels.
+Skills assessments are simply a way for managers to get a quick look at each player’s skills to help create more competitive, well-balanced teams at these levels.
 It is important ALL Majors and AAA players attend the skills assessment event.

 We live in Dixon or Winters.
 Can my child play in Davis?